pdw-git/express-k8s-demo/README.md

 >>> an express-api-app deployment

-NOTE: This yaml file sets up a application that has encryption enabled and makes the mqlight http server available.
+NOTE: This yaml file sets up a application that has no encryption enabled and makes the mqlight http server available.

 To test there needs to be a kubernetes cluster.
 One that is easily attainable and simple to use is minikube: